Helping Veterans Battling PTSD & Addiction | University of Saskatchewan

 Project SUmmary | RÉSUMÉ DU PROJET

-The goal of this project is to have Canadian service dog organizations working with veterans diagnosed with post-traumatic stress disorder (PTSD) address recovery from problematic substance use, by using evidence-informed practice, with specific attention to substance use and distance peer support in their training programs.
-Our multidisciplinary team identifies problematic substance use as veterans’ disconnection from other humans, as well as animals and the environment.
+The goal of this patient-oriented project was to inform Canadian service dog organizations working with veterans diagnosed with post-traumatic stress disorder (PTSD) about recovery from problematic substance use for inclusion in their training programs.
+The information shared is based on the latest evidence and specific attention is paid to the role of distance peer support in recovery.
+Our multidisciplinary team recognizes that recovery is variously defined and that common elements include seeking a life worth living, optimism that recovery is possible, recognition that it is a process, and that there is always hope.
+Our team identifies problematic substance use as involving veterans’ disconnection from other humans, as well as animals and the environment.
 Combining these areas is an innovative and inclusive approach to recovery.
-In a stepped process over 3 years, we will work alongside over a dozen service dog programs working with veterans medically diagnosed with PTSD, to understand if and how substance use and peer support is incorporated into the programs.
-We will develop (theory focused) and apply (practice focused) an evidence-informed substance use recovery toolkit with veterans in the AUDEAMUS service dog program.
-We will then share the findings with the service dog organizations and mentor implementation of the toolkit.
-Proactive Information Services Inc., an external contractor to the project, will evaluate the outcomes.
+In a stepped process over three years, we worked alongside a dozen service dog programs working with veterans medically diagnosed with PTSD, to understand if and how substance use and peer support is incorporated into their programs.
+We developed (theory focused) and applied (practice focused) an evidence-informed substance use recovery toolkit with these service dog organizations and mentored its implementation.
+An external contractor to the project, Proactive Information Services Inc., evaluated the outcomes.

 Patient-Oriented Research